Aho scores 2 goals to lead Hurricanes over Predators 4-2

 NASHVILLE, Tenn.
 (AP) — Sebastian Aho scored twice to lead the Carolina Hurricanes to a 4-2 victory over the Nashville Predators on Tuesday night.

-Vincent Trocheck and Steven Lorentz also scored for the Hurricanes, winners of three straight.
+Steven Lorentz got his first NHL goal and Vincent Trocheck also scored for the Hurricanes, winners of three straight.
 James Reimer made 35 saves.

 Calle Jarnkrok and Mattias Ekholm had the goals for Nashville, which won its previous two games.